Dry needling is an effective and efficient technique for the treatment of muscular pain

 In simple terms, the treatment involves needling of a muscle’s trigger points without injecting any substance.
-The approach is based on Western anatomical and neurophysiological principles.
 It should not to be confused with the Traditional Chinese Medicine (TCM) technique of acupuncture.
 However, since the same needles are used in both dry needling and acupuncture, the confusion is understandable.

 Top 3 Dry Needling Benefits